1111 S.W. 2nd Avenue, Portland, OR 97204

 The Police Bureau sworn members’ uniforms are redesigned.

 Southeast Precinct is re-opened as a sub-precinct.

-The Bureau’s first ever training facility opens.
+The Bureau’s first ever training facility opens--prior to remodel.

 The Bureau's Training Complex Opens as a remodeled facility, including a village for scenarios and ranges.